 - Ready to apply?
 Get started now!

 - Need more information?
-Find more details and team descriptions here, and apply by May 8 to secure your spot.
+Find more details and team descriptions here, and apply to secure your spot.

 Who can participate?